 Mediations are being held as previously scheduled in both Edmonton and Calgary by telephone.
-Mediations are currently being conducted by telephone, WebEx or Zoom.
+WebEx or Zoom processes are being developed.

-We will continue to encourage remote hearings whether by telephone or WebEx.
-Parties are to contact the local Court clerks to determine availability of WebEx for their matter, and to arrange scheduling.
+We continue to encourage virtual hearings where feasible whether by telephone or Webex.
+Parties are to contact the local court clerks to determine availability of WebEx for their matter, and to arrange scheduling.

 For scheduling concerns, please call the civil division hotlines.
 Those lines are:

-Youth Criminal docket matters are no longer presumptively adjourned.
+- Subject to further notice, Youth Criminal docket matters will continue as currently scheduled.
 Counsel are to appear remotely or in person, and use designations of counsel where possible.
 Trials and sentencing are to occur as scheduled.
 In certain cases, the young person must appear.
 For Youth tickets follow the Traffic Court protocol.

-Emergency Protection Orders, PCHAD, PSECA, Mental Health Warrants, and Secure Services application are to occur in person unless exceptional circumstances exist.
+- Emergency Protection Orders, PCHAD, PSECA, Mental Health Warrants, and Secure Services applications are to occur in person unless exceptional circumstances exist.

-In Family Law matters, docket and pretrial conferences are to occur by remote appearance by parties and counsel, or in person depending on your local area, so please check the protocol for the courthouse you are appearing in.
+- In Family Law matters, docket and pretrial conferences are to occur by remote appearance by parties and counsel, or in person depending on your local area, so please check the protocol for the courthouse you are appearing in.
 Trials and JDRs are to occur as scheduled with local protocols governing how counsel and parties are to appear.
-Matters are no longer be presumptively adjourned.
+Matters are not being presumptively adjourned.